adunning/adunning.github.io/_posts/2018-04-24-getting-started-editing-tei-xml-atom.md

 Many people in the TEI community use the [Oxygen XML Editor](https://www.oxygenxml.com).
 It's devoted specifically to XML, but it has far more features than you need if you're simply creating a transcription or edition.

-To use Atom together with its packages for XML, you'll both Atom itself and Java.
-You can install this using the Terminal on the Mac, or using a Web browser on either a Mac or Windows.
+To use Atom together with its packages for XML, you'll need both Atom itself and Java.
+You can install these using the Terminal on the Mac, or using a Web browser on any system.

 ## Installing Atom with the Terminal (Mac)